- This course has passed.

 During the discussion there will be an opportunity for attendees to submit questions for the panel to address during the Question and Answer period after the discussion.

-PRE-REGISTRATION REQUIRED: Registration closes at 11:30PM (PST) on May 12.
-Ticket holders will be emailed the link to join the event on May 13 .
+PRE-REGISTRATION REQUIRED: Due to popular demand registration will remain open up to the start of the event.
+Ticket holders will be emailed the link to join the event.
 The recorded session will be available to view for 30 days after the live event.

-This event is FREE to attend however financial contributions support the Whistler Institute’s ability to provide open access to critical educational content.
+This event is FREE to attend however donations support the Whistler Institute’s ability to provide open access to critical educational content.
 The Whistler Institute is a registered Canadian charity, Charitable Tax Receipts are issued according to CRA guidelines.Make a donation

 Megan Epler Wood is a thought leader, pioneer, teacher, and consultant on questions of managing sustainable tourism for destinations, business, and civil society.
-Epler Wood has spoken worldwide, and recently across Canada for the Banff Center, TIAC, TIA Yukon, and TIA BC in 2019-2020, with growing acclaim and intensive dialog on how to apply her latest research in the post-pandemic period in Canada.
 She has led her firm EplerWood International since 2003 to design net positive regional tourism development projects working in over 35 countries with support from the World Bank, IFC, IDB, GIZ and USAID.
-Since 2010 her research and on-line courses with Harvard and Cornell universities vetted a wide range of solutions to help protect destinations using science-based, technology-powered measures together with socially and environmentally responsible business development techniques designed to meet local economic development goals, and global SDG and Paris Climate standards.
-Epler Wood wrote her acclaimed 2017 book, Sustainable Tourism on a Finite Planet and her widely read 2019 report Destinations at Risk; The Invisible Burden of Tourism to address the gaps in governance, business and civil society models for meeting the aspirational goals of sustainable tourism worldwide.
+Since 2010 her research and on-line courses with Harvard Extension and Cornell universities vetted a wide range of solutions to help protect destinations using science-based, technology-powered measures together with socially and environmentally responsible business development techniques designed to meet local economic development goals, and global SDG and Paris Climate standards.
+Her research work is presently dedicated to addressing the tough questions of managing tourism sustainably as it scales upward after the historic COVID 19 downturn of 2020-2021.
+Epler Wood wrote her 2017 book, Sustainable Tourism on a Finite Planet and 2019 report Destinations at Risk; The Invisible Burden of Tourism to address the gaps in governance, business and civil society models for meeting the aspirational goals of sustainable tourism worldwide.

 Rodney Payne: CEO, DestinationThink! https://destinationthink.com an innovative consultancy & agency working with destinations around the world.